 - PHEVs.
-We compete primarily with LG Chem, Johnson Controls /SAFT, A123 Systems, Samsung Bosch, Ener1, Dow Kokam and others. - EVs.
-We compete primarily with AESC, Kokam, GS Yuasa, Panasonic, Lithium Energy Japan, A123 Systems, Ener1, Valence, Samsung Bosch, LG Chem and others. - Electric Grid Services.
-We compete primarily with SAFT, Altairnano and A123 Systems. - Consumer.
-We compete primarily with Panasonic, Sony, Samsung, LG Chem, BYD, Ener1 and A123 Systems.
+We compete primarily with LG Chem, Johnson Controls, SAFT, Samsung, Bosch, Dow Kokam and others. - EVs.
+We compete primarily with AESC, Kokam, GS Yuasa, Panasonic, Lithium Energy Japan, Valence, Samsung, Bosch, LG Chem and others. - Electric Grid Services.
+We compete primarily with SAFT. - Consumer.
+We compete primarily with Panasonic, Sony, Samsung and LG Chem BYD. - Marine.
+We compete primarily with Siemens, Corvus and some of the competitors in the PHEV market.

 To compete successfully, we intend to continue to build on the advantages offered by our technology.
-In addition, our sales and marketing teams continuously targets new major customers.
+In addition, our sales and marketing teams continuously target new major customers.